LanLi2017/yw-idcc-17/README.md

   * **XSB**: a Logic Programming and Deductive Database system for Unix and Windows ([XSB homepage] (http://xsb.sourceforge.net)).
 The download and installation page for XSB is at [here] (http://xsb.sourceforge.net/downloads/downloads.html) or please navigate to the page https://sourceforge.net/projects/xsb/files/xsb/.
 The version 3.7 is the newest version.

-     * Install XSB for Windows users.
-Download the XSB executable `xsb-3.7.0.exe` for Windows platform.
+   * **Install XSB on Windows** Download the XSB executable `xsb-3.7.0.exe` for Windows platform.
 Run the downloaded installer file and accept all default configuration.
        This is the extra steps for Windows users.
-Please determine the directory containing the XSB executable:
+Please determine which directory contains the XSB executable that works for your computer:

        ```sh
          C:\Program Files (x86)\XSB\config\x64-pc-windows\bin
          C:\Program Files (x86)\XSB\config\x86-pc-windows\bin
        ```

    Then, add the path to the XSB executable to my windows path variable `Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables -> Path`.
 Typing `xsb` in a command console in order to confirm that XSB can run from the command prompt.

       ```sh
 	    C:\Users\tmcphill> xsb